A Values-Driven Law Firm

 At O’Melveny, we take pride in balancing the practice of law with the obligations of our profession, providing opportunities for the best and brightest lawyers to do the most sophisticated and rewarding legal work available.
 From private equity transactions in New York to media and entertainment litigation in Century City, from cross-border M&A in Asia to pro bono appeals before the US Supreme Court, our practice spans the globe and, at the same time, serves the communities in which we live and work.

-In 2013, we continued our ascent up The American Lawyer’s “A-List,” ranking fourth on this prestigious measure of the nation’s most “well-rounded” firms.
+In 2014, we continued our ascent up The American Lawyer’s “A-List,” ranking second on this prestigious measure of the nation’s most “well-rounded” firms.
 We have also remained a fixture of AmLaw’s Litigation Department of the Year competition—winning once, making the finalists’ circle twice, and receiving honorable mention three times—one of only two firms to have garnered acclaim in every year of the award’s history.
-We hold a special regard for the commitment that earned us the American Bar Association’s 2011 Pro Bono Public Award: By extending volunteer legal services to the poor and disadvantaged, O’Melveny “enhanced the human dignity of others”—and, we believe, of ourselves.
+We hold a special regard for the commitment that earned us the National Legal Aid & Defender Association's 2014 Beacon of Justice Award: By extending volunteer legal services to the poor and disadvantaged, we enhance the human dignity of others—and, we believe, of ourselves.

 To read more about our core values, click here.